golemfoundation/wildland-client/Documentation/manpages/wl-forest.rst

 Description

-This command creates an infrastructure container for the Forest The storage template *must* contain at least one read-write storage.
+This command creates an container in user's manifest catalog for the Forest The storage template *must* contain at least one read-write storage.

 After the container is created, the following steps take place:

-1. A link object to infrastructure container is generated and appended to USER's manifest.
+1. A link object to manifests catalog container is generated and appended to USER's manifest.
-2. USER manifest and infrastructure manifest are copied to the storage from Forest manifests container
+2. USER manifest and catalog container's manifest are copied to the storage from Forest manifests container

 .. option:: --access USER